xabigarde/egokituz_dortoka_install/README.md

 6. Test the setup
   `roscd`
-  * you should be in the workspace root /src folder  (e.g. ~/CHRISLab/src )
+  * you should be in the workspace root /src folder  (e.g. ~/EGOKITUZLab/src )

 7. Go back to the original directory
  `cd $WORKSPACE_ROOT`
-  * This should put you back where you started (e.g. ~/CHRISLab)
+  * This should put you back where you started (e.g. ~/EGOKITUZLab)

-8. Install the CHRISLab specific code
+8. Install the EGOKITUZLab specific code
  * The most complete demonstration instructions can be found at https://github.com/CNURobotics/chris_turtlebot_flexible_navigation
  * `./rosinstall/install_scripts/install_chrislab.sh` for just base software, or
  * `./rosinstall/install_scripts/install_chris_turtlebot.sh` for base + Turtlebot specific, or